kgj-0x64/meact.js/react-lab/custom-hooks.md

 **React applications are built from components.
 Components are built from Hooks, whether built-in or custom.**

-- You’ll likely often use custom Hooks created by others (e.g. `useQuery` from `@tanstack/react-query` library), but occasionally you might write one yourself!
+- You'll likely often use custom Hooks created by others (e.g. `useQuery` from `@tanstack/react-query` library), but occasionally you might write one yourself!

 _Hooks may return arbitrary values._